 I know of no insurance company that will accept anybody over the age of 70 but if you purchase before turning 70 it is possible to continue renewing the policy.

-I am aware that most countries sell a health insurance policy that covers all family members.
-However I do not know where to find this type of policy in Thailand.
-If anybody learns of one I would like to know about it.
+I am aware that most countries sell a health insurance policy that covers all family members but that is not so in Thailand.